Pazzi Chapel: History

 The tondi of the seated Apostles are by Luca della Robbia, who also did the terracotta decorations in the cupola of the porch.
-It has been suggested that the roundels of the Evangelists may have been the work of Donatello.
+The glazed terracotta roundels of the Four Evangelists inside the chapel derive from similar tondos by Donatello in the Old Sacristy of San Lorenzo, Florence, with the attribute of each Evangelist holding open a book that the saint appears to be copying, an unusual iconography.